 Halvorson further emphasized that your prospects are trying to gauge how useful you are through the three lenses.
-Once you've hit all three, your prospect's attention are all yours!
+Once you've hit all three, your prospect's attention is all yours!

-Let's take a look on how you can leverage these three lenses to your lead generation strategies and gain high-quality leads in the process.
+Let's take a look at how you can leverage these three lenses to your lead generation strategies and gain high-quality leads in the process.

 "The trust lens is employed when people want to figure out if you are friend or foe," writes Halvorson.
 At this point, your prospects are gauging your warmth, friendliness, respect, and sense of competence.

 - Put testimonials on our landing pages or opt-in.
-Short yet to-the-point testimonials with name, a photo of the person, and the name of the company makes you more trustworthy from your prospect's perspective.
+Short yet to-the-point testimonials with a name, a photo of the person, and the name of the company make you more trustworthy from your prospect's perspective.